borealisgroup/borealis/patterns/ducks-pattern/README.md

 > We can use multiple actions to update the app’s state using the same function. combineActions function is given to us by redux-actions to handle related actions in a single action handler.

 #### Normalizing
-In case the state shape is more complex, you should break the reducers into multiple smaller functions that deal with a slice of the state, then combine them at the end.
+In case the state shape gets complex, you should split the reducers into multiple smaller functions that deal with a slice of the state, then combine them at the end.
 Avoid nesting state by [normalizing state shape](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape).

 ### Services